Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Approach

 \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont}

-We directly optimize sample complexity bounds \cite{kobilarov2015sample} over the expected costs and constraints (Eq. \ref{eq:1}).
-We specify a constraint weight, $\gamma$, the number of prior policies, $L$, the number of samples, $M$, and the bound confidence, $1-\delta$.
+For each optimization iteration, $M$ trajectories are sampled from the joint distribution (Eq. \ref{eq:jointdist}) and evaluated using the augmented cost in Eq. \ref{eq:weighted_sum}.
+Sampling from the joint distribution is achieved by first sampling policy parameters from the surrogate distribution and then using these policy parameters to sample from the stochastic dynamics as shown in Alg. \ref{alg:traj_model}.
+The augmented costs of the samples are used to find a new set of policy parameters that minimize the weighted sum of the cost and constraint bounds (Alg. \ref{alg:trajopt}).
+This process iterates until a termination condition (e.g. maximum time, convergence metric, etc.) is reached.
+The optimization not only returns the optimized policy parameters, but also the optimized bounds themselves.

-We require an analytical control trajectory distribution to better manage the hyperparameters and facilitate the computation of the Renyi divergence, $D_2$.
-By contrast, the only requirement on the cost and constraint distributions, $J_{ij}, I_{ij} \sim p(\cdot|\vectg{\xi_{ij}})$, is to permit sampling.
-This property enables the use of very complex (potentially ``black-box'') cost and constraint distributions, and allows our algorithm to generalize to a large class stochastic dynamics models and probabilistic constraints.
+An analytical formulation for the surrogate distribution is necessary to compute the robust estimates (Eq. \ref{eq:robust_estimator}) and Renyi divergences (Eq. \ref{eq:divergence_metric}).
+By contrast, the only requirement on the stochastic dynamics is to permit sampling.
+This property allows our algorithm to generalize to a large class of complex (potentially ``black-box'') stochastic dynamics models.
+In practice, the cost and constraint functions can also be stochastic (e.g. $J_{ij}, c_{ij} \sim p(\cdot, \cdot | \bX_{ij})$).

-We parameterize the trajectory distribution as a multivariate Gaussian over a discrete sequence of control actions.
-Each dimension of the Gaussian describes a control action at a timestep in the trajectory.
-Thus, the distribution over a control trajectory with an $N$-dimensional control input and $T$ timesteps is parameterized as a $N T$-dimensional multivariate Gaussian.
-The mean and covariance of this distribution are used as hyperparameters (Eq. \ref{eq:2}).
-We assume a diagonal covariance matrix for computational efficiency.

-Our cost/constraint sampling functions are broken down into two stages: rollout using stochastic dynamics, $p(\vect{x_{k}} | \vect{x_{k-1}}, \vect{u_{t-1}})$, into state space, and evaluation (Alg. \ref{alg:two}).